MMesch/vtk_obspy/README.md

 ```
 pip install .
 ```
-before using the plot scripts.
-Type `./plot_rays.py --help` to get some information on how to use.
+before using the plot scripts type `./plot_rays.py --help` to get some information on how to use.

 ### interactive plotting